 Okay, as I start out writing this post I am sitting at my dining room table CLEARLY avoiding cleaning up the mess that is this Thai coconut chicken curry.
 And it’s not even the dishes that are bothering me (HOLLA to 1-pot meals, my friends!).
 It’s the fact that cauliflower bits are lingering all over the place.

 One-Pot Curry Recipe

 Yeah, you read that right: just one pot for this authentic Thai dish.
 Anndddd I went ahead and kept it Paleo and Whole30 for you all.
-Oh, except I ALMOST messed up in that department.